PoligonTeam/poligon-backend/README.md

 ### Installation
 1. Copy `config.py.example` and name it `config.py`
 2. Open `config.py` in your favourite text editor and fill in the required fields
-3. Run `python server.py` to start the bot
+3. Run `python server.py` to start the server

 <p align="right">(<a href="#top">back to top</a>)</p>